-Lets say the public was given a 1 week notice before the start of a major global conflict.
+Lets say the public was given a seven days notice before the start of a major global conflict.
 Rarely does that kind of advance knowledge leak out to the public.
 For the sake of discussion lets say for once the public knows what is going to happen a week ahead of time.

 One of the incidents I am referring to is the leak that Israel may attack Iran during Yum Kippor.